 In 2018, I taught machines to break glass.
-For the task I used SampleRNN, a neural network architecture that trains on sound, and produces audio generators.
-While I trained on a diverse set of datasets, this page focuses on glass as a way to compare how SampleRNN unravels a single sound - when it works well, when it works poorly.
+For the task I used SampleRNN, which trains a neural network on sound, and uses it to generate audio.
+While I trained on a diverse set of datasets (see sonic gnarl), this page focuses on glass as a way to compare how SampleRNN unravels a single sound - when it works well, when it works poorly.

-Results from simple inputs were very boring, but SampleRNN reproduced the complex glass recording astoundingly well.
+SampleRNN could simulate the complex glass recording astoundingly well, somewhat counterintuitively it seemed at the time.
 I spent the next few months training networks on a variety of complex sounds - recordings containing a mixture of tones, transients, and rhythms.
 The finest results can be heard from the Auctioneer and Siren.
+But the glass always surprised me the most - the way the tones seem to bend into one another.

 Glass Bells (source) Glass Bells (neural)